Finding off the beaten path things to do in Rome may sound like one of life’s great impossibilities. An oxymoron even.

 Enter Villa Farnesina and See Some of Raphael’s Finest Works

-Villa Farnesina is a beautiful Renaissance villa in Rome’s Trastevere neighbourhood.
-Dating back to the 15th century, the exquisite interior walls and ceilings are adorned with frescoes created by the likes of Raphael and Peruzzi.
-The Sala di Galatea – one of Raphael’s most important pieces, is contained here.
+Villa Farnesina is a beautiful 15th century Renaissance villa in Rome’s Trastevere neighbourhood.
+The villa’s exquisite interior walls and ceilings are adorned with frescoes created by the likes of Raphael and Peruzzi.

 The villa is seldom crowded, and most of those that visit Rome have never even heard of it.
 Those with a particular appreciation for art and Raphael will surely be happy with the opportunity to see his artwork without being shoulder to shoulder with 4,506 others like they are in the Vatican.